aupu9659/Git--r-done/README.md

      LaziCard recognizes that life moves faster than most of us can keep up.
 We have made it our personal responsibility to ensure that remembering to send birthday cards is one less thing you have to do.
+4. Vision Statement: To prevent birthdays from ever being overlooked.
 5. Motivation:

 	 Everyone likes getting a birthday card.
 While it’s not a high-value gift,